ESPRESSO on VLT: An Instrument for Exoplanet Research: A ultra-stable high-resolution spectrograph for the VLT

-The observational efficiency of ESPRESSO is shown in Figs.~\ref{figstn}.
-In the singleHR mode (${R\approx 134\,000}$), we estimate SNR = 10 per extracted pixel in 20 minutes on a ${V = 16.3}$ star, or a SNR = 540 on a ${V = 8.6}$ star.
-We have estimated that at this resolution and a SNR = 540 will lead to 10 \cms\ RV precision for a non-rotating K5 star.
-For an F8 star, the same precision would be achieved for ${V = 8}$.
-In the multiMR mode, at ${R\approx 59\,000}$, a SNR of $\approx$\,10 is achieved on a ${V = 19.4}$ star with an exposure of 20 minutes, a binning 2$\times$4, and a slow read-out of the CCD.
-In the following sections we briefly describe the several subsystems of the ESPRESSO project~\citep[see][]{pep14AN}.
+The expected observational efficiency of ESPRESSO is shown in Fig.~\ref{figstn}, but the updated efficiency from ESPRESSO real observations is shown in Figs.~12-16 of \citet{pep21}.
+In the singleHR mode (${R\sim 140\,000}$), we estimate SNR = 10 per extracted pixel in 20 minutes on a ${V = 16.3}$ star, or a SNR~$= 420$ on a ${V = 8.6}$ star~\citep[see Fig.~16 in][]{pep21}.
+We have estimated that at this resolution and a SNR~$\sim 420$ leads to $\sim 15-20$ \cms\ RV precision and reaching the 10 \cms\ level at SNR~$> 650$ for a non-rotating G8-K5 star~\citep[see Fig.~20 in][]{pep21}.
+In the multiMR mode, at ${R\sim 70\,000}$, a SNR~$\sim 10$ is achieved on a ${V = 19.4}$ star with an exposure of 20 minutes, a binning 4$\times$2 (MR42), and a slow read-out of the CCD.
+In the following sections we briefly describe the several subsystems of the ESPRESSO project~\citep[see also][]{pep14AN,meg14,pep21}.